About us Mō mātou

 • the kinds of services the rest home is certified to provide

-• the number of beds occupied on the day of audit.
+• bed occupancy on the day of audit.

 Summary of Attainment

-This table summarises the number of standards and criteria audited and the ratings they were awarded.
+This table summarises the number of subsections and criteria audited, along with their ratings.

 Attainment against the Health and Disability Services Standards

-Where a standard is rated partially attained (PA) or unattained (UA) specific corrective actions are recorded under the relevant criteria for the standard.
-This table contains the criterion where corrective actions have been recorded.
+When a subsection is rated partially attained (PA) or unattained (UA), specific corrective actions are recorded.
+This table lists the criteria where such actions have been recorded.

 © Ministry of Health – Manatū Hauora